Teenage Mutant Ninja Turtles (2003 TV series) season 7: "Mayhem from Mutant Island" shorts

 Starting on March 7, 2009, a series of 13 shorts, called "chapters", ranging from 90 seconds to two minutes in length, began airing on The CW4Kids during episodes of TMNT: Back to the Sewer and Chaotic: M'arrillian Invasion.
 They were streamed on the 4Kids website a week in advance of airing them on television.
 The episodes comprise a single story called "Mayhem from Mutant Island."
-On March 27, 2010, the 13 shorts were re-aired and compiled as the single episode "Mayhem from Mutant Island".
+On March 27, 2010, the 13 shorts were re-aired and compiled as the single episode "Mayhem from Mutant Island," airing as an extra, fourteenth episode of the season.